Prag8855/aab/content/guides/gewerbeschein.md

 When you [start a business in Germany](/guides/start-a-business-in-germany), you must get a trade licence before you [register your business with the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).

 You can do this online.
-It takes around 1 hour and costs 15 to 26€.
-It's only in German, but it's very easy.
+It takes around 1 hour and costs 15€ to 26€.
+It's only in German, but it's easy.

 {% include "_blocks/tableOfContents.html" %}